staticJPL/Render-Dependency-Graph-Documentation/Render Dependency Graph (RDG).md

 ### Running Stage

-With the term Running Stage we mean the time when the lambda function of an RDG pass gets executed.
+The Running Stage describes the time when the lambda function of an RDG pass gets executed.
 This will happen asynchronously and the exact moment is completely up to the RDG.

 When the lambda body executes, the available input will be the variables captured by the lambda and a command list (either `RHIComputeCommandList&` for
 `Compute `/ `AsyncCompute` workloads or `FRHICommandList&` for raster operations).

 What essentially happens inside the lambda body is the following

-- Set Pipeline state object: e.g. setting rasterizer, blend and depth/stencil states.
+- Set a pipeline state object, e.g. setting rasterizer, blend and depth/stencil states.
-- Set Shaders and their Attributes: select what shaders to use, bind them to the current pipeline and set parameters for them, which means binding resources to the shader slots, on the current command list.
+- Set shaders and their attributes.
+- Selects what shaders to use and binds them to the current pipeline.
+- Defines parameters which means binding resources to the shader slots on the current command list.
-- Send copy/draw/dispatch command: send render commands on the command list.
+- Send copy/draw/dispatch commands and send render commands to the command list.

 ### Execute Phase